x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/configure-primary-search-method.md

 5. Click **Save**.

-### Use the Shell to change the primary dial by name method
+### Use Exchange Online PowerShell to change the primary dial by name method

 This example sets the primary dial by name method to `FirstLast`.
 This enables callers who call the Outlook Voice Access number or a UM auto attendant associated with the dial plan to search for a UM-enabled user by their first and then last name.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -DialByNamePrimary FirstLast
 ```

 This example sets the primary dial by name method to `LastFirst`.
 This enables callers who call the Outlook Voice Access number or a UM auto attendant associated with the dial plan to search for a UM-enabled user by their last and then first name.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -DialByNamePrimary LastFirst
 ```

 This example sets the primary dial by name method to `SMTP address`.
 This enables callers who call the Outlook Voice Access number or a UM auto attendant associated with the dial plan to search for a UM-enabled user by their SMTP address.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -DialByNamePrimary SMTPAddress